SCOPE OF THIS CHAPTER

 Children and young people (aged 10 – 17 years) who are not Looked After or open prior to remand to Local Authority accommodation / Youth Detention Accommodation - YOS will be the lead professional but a Children's Social Care Social Worker must also be allocated to the case to complete functions and activities relating to the child's Looked After status.
 However this may change depending on the length of remand and outcome of referral to VCM where ongoing needs have been identified.

-Already open to Social Care/ MAT and acquires Looked After status as a result of a Court decision to remand them to Local Authority Accommodation / Youth Detention Accommodation:
+Already open to Social Care/ Early Help and acquires Looked After status as a result of a Court decision to remand them to Local Authority Accommodation / Youth Detention Accommodation:

-Social Care/ MAT will be the lead professional
+Social Care/ Early Help will be the lead professional

 Already Looked After at the time of the court decision and a community disposal is imposed:

-Children's Social Care/ MAT will be the lead professional
+Children's Social Care/ Early Help will be the lead professional

 Where a custodial sentence is imposed on a Looked After child / young person who is subject to a care order:

-S31 LAC status remains - Children's Social Care/MAT will be the lead professional.
+S31 LAC status remains - Children's Social Care/Early Help will be the lead professional.

 Please also see the supporting procedures: